auth0/docs/articles/native-platforms/ios-objc/07-authorization.md

 At this point, you are able to distinguish the users' roles in your app to authorize or deny access to a certain feature.

-All you have to do here is to replace the `print` statements from the previous step with the instructions you need to execute depending on your business rules.
+All you have to do here is to replace the commented out statements from the previous step with the instructions you need to execute depending on your business rules.

 ### Done!